 Our friends at La Cave a Fromage advised us on what cheese combination to use in this fondue recipe.
+They also went the extra mile to recommend us some utensils and cutlery from https://www.thecheesemaker.com/cheesemaking-kits/ which’d help us making delicacies out of cheese.
 The French and Swiss cheese combination of Comte, Beaufort d’alpage and Vacherin Fribourgeoius produces the ultimate rich and pungent cheesy fondue that is perfect on a cold wintry evening.

 The primary cheese in our fondue is Comte Reserve Marcel Petite.
 Comté is an ancient French cheese made from unpasteurized cow’s milk.
 It requires a long maturing period, during which time its rind becomes a sandy brown colour and hardens, whilst the yellow interior develops a complex creamy buttery flavour with nutty notes.
 Comté is made in over 190 cheese dairies, known as the “fruitières” in the Jura region.